Code generation#

 Code generation is assumed stable between builds and the build system aims to detect changes in code gen using golden image tests.

-contains the full list of expected generators and outputs
+available_tests.yaml contains the full list of expected generators and outputs

-and the test is run via test_generators.py
+and the test is run via test_generators.py.
+Use the environment variable

-to force golden image replacement during running of
+IDL_GOLDEN_REGENERATE to force golden image replacement during running of

-ninja check
+ninja check:

 IDL_GOLDEN_REGENERATE=1 ninja check

-contains the full list of expected generators and outputs
+available_tests.yaml contains the full list of expected generators and outputs

-and the test is run via scripts/tools/zap/test_generate.py
+and the test is run via scripts/tools/zap/test_generate.py.
+Use the

-to force golden image
+environment variable ZAP_GENERATE_GOLDEN_REGENERATE to force golden image

-replacement during running of ninja check
+replacement during running of ninja check.

 ZAP_GENERATE_GOLDEN_REGENERATE=1 ninja check